Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Empirical Results

-Figure~\ref{fig:multivariate_ic} compares IC dynamics and provides mechanism-level support for the portfolio outcomes.
+Exhibit~\ref{fig:multivariate_ic} compares IC dynamics and provides mechanism-level support for the portfolio outcomes.
 The linear model shows ICs fluctuating around zero, whereas the LightGBM model maintains a systematically higher IC level over most of the sample, with its rolling means remaining predominantly above zero.
 The distributional panels reinforce this, showing the LightGBM daily IC distribution shifted to the right with a thicker positive tail.
 This implies that nonlinear aggregation improves both the level and persistence of predictive information.

-Table \ref{tab:decile-performance} reports the out-of-sample performance of decile portfolios.
-The results reveal a strong monotonic relationship: the cumulative period return increases from $-51.96\%$ for D1 to $250.38\%$ for D10, while the annualized Sharpe ratio rises from $-0.613$ to $2.141$.
-This monotonicity confirms the model's robust cross-sectional predictive power.
-The D10--D1 long-short spread yields a cumulative gross return of $542.87\%$ with an annualized Sharpe ratio of $3.107$, demonstrating the high economic significance and stability of the signal in a true out-of-sample environment.
+Exhibit \ref{tab:decile-performance} reports the out-of-sample performance of decile portfolios.
+The results reveal a broadly monotonic relationship for the composite signal: the cumulative period return increases from -47.01\% for D1 to 245.72\% for D10, while the annualized Sharpe ratio rises from -0.505 to 2.313.
+This confirms the model's cross-sectional predictive power.
+The D10-D1 long-short spread yields a cumulative gross return of 465.07\% with an annualized Sharpe ratio of 2.715.
+After applying a one-way turnover cost of 3 bps, the corresponding net long-short spread remains economically meaningful, with a cumulative return of 305.57\% and an annualized Sharpe ratio of 2.211.

-Figure \ref{fig:quantile-monotonicity} illustrates the cumulative returns of the decile portfolios, revealing a striking ``fan-out'' effect.
+Exhibit \ref{fig:quantile-monotonicity} illustrates the cumulative returns of the decile portfolios, revealing a striking ``fan-out'' effect.
 The top decile (D10) exhibits a consistent upward trajectory, while the bottom decile (D1) shows a persistent decline.
-This clear separation throughout the 1004-day out-of-sample period demonstrates exceptional cross-sectional discrimination and signal stability, validating the robustness of the factor aggregation methodology.
+This clear separation throughout the 1004-day out-of-sample period demonstrates encouraging cross-sectional discrimination and signal stability, validating the effectiveness of the factor aggregation methodology.